NRG Esports: Rocket League

-Current roster
+NRG struggled in the 2022-23 and 2024 seasons of RLCS.
+In the 2022-23 season, their top placement was 4th in the Fall and Spring Cup.
+This would inevitably cause the roster of GarrettG, SquishyMuffinz and jstn to split up, with Squishy forming The Muffin Men and jstn joining Shopify Rebellion.
+Garrett would continue to stay on NRG, with the team acquiring Mist and Frosty for the 2024 season.
+Frosty's time on the roster was short lived, as in under a month due to poor off-season results, Frosty would part from NRG on the 21st January 2024, with Toastie being the replacement.
+This team would go on to only get a maximum placement of 5th-8th during the 1st split of the 2024 season.
+Toastie was replaced by Aqua on the 17th of April.
+NRG would go on to get a maximum placement of 9th-11th during the 2nd split.
+The roster ultimately disbanded, with GarrettG staying on NRG as a co-owner and content creator.

+On the 20th December, 2024, it was announced that NRG would be acquiring the legendary roster of Beastmode, Daniel and Atomic from G2 Esports (Then known as G2 Stride) with Satthew as coach.
+The team won the 2025 RLCS World Championship, becoming the first North American team to do so in the 2020s.

 Valorant

-On 8 October 2020, NRG entered the Valorant scene.
-Officially signing Damian "Daps" Steele, Sam "s0m" Oh, and coach Chet Singh.
+On October 8, 2020, NRG entered the Valorant scene, officially signing Damian "Daps" Steele, Sam "s0m" Oh, and coach Chet Singh.
 NRG never found huge success within the Valorant scene, although consistently remaining as one of the top teams in North America.
 After being accepted into Riot Games' partnered leagues for 2023, NRG let go of their entire roster, deciding to build with only Sam "s0m" Oh from the old roster.
-Following the announcement, NRG signed the OpTic Gaming core of IGL Pujan "FNS" Mehta, Austin "crashies" Roberts, Victor "Victor" Wong, along with the addition of Ardis "ardiis" Svarenieks, who previously had a highly successful 2022 run with FunPlus Phoenix.
+Following the announcement, NRG signed the OpTic Gaming core of in-game leader Pujan "FNS" Mehta, Austin "crashies" Roberts, Victor "Victor" Wong, and Chet again as head coach, with the addition of Ardis "ardiis" Svarenieks, who previously had a highly successful 2022 run with FunPlus Phoenix.
 They later signed Zander "thwifo" Kim as sixth man in December 2022, but parted ways in March 2023.
+Later that month, NRG signed one of their content creators, Alan “ethos” Ruan, as their new sixth man.
+NRG placed second in the Americas League and would qualify to 2023 Masters Tokyo, in which they placed fourth, and 2023 Valorant Champions, in which the team could not qualify to playoffs and were eliminated early.